tapscodes/AppDevH/README.md

 9. PongApp - Pong Recreation Application
 10. MazeApp - Maze Game Application
 ## Warning Notice
-These projects are publicly visible for reference.
+These projects are publicly visible for future reference.
 I do not consent to, nor am responsible for, anyone who decides to use my code for school projects / assignments.